 Posted in: Government & Administrative Law, Health Law, Insurance Law

 Mother challenged the denial of her request that a child-support order be made retroactive and that she be awarded the arrearage.
 A magistrate judge found that mother assigned her right to any past-due support to the Office of Child Support (OCS) as a condition of receiving benefits on behalf of her child and that the State waived any arrearages.
 The family division affirmed.
 Mother argued on appeal that she did not assign OCS her right to past-due support.
 Finding no reversible error, the Vermont Supreme Court affirmed the family division.
 View "OCS/Dionne v.
 Anthony" on Justia Law

-Posted in: Government & Administrative Law
+Posted in: Family Law, Government & Administrative Law